anti22dot/rm_calendar_memo/README.md

                 }
             },
 ```
 **NOTE**: You might be seeing some other IDs, which has the tag `"deleted"`.
-Please do ignore them, because those are the pages, that were deleted, <br>
+Please do ignore them, because those are the pages that were deleted, <br>
 while working on that PDF document.
 So, do not pay attention to those:
 ```
 {